Zhiyuan-Amos/design-report/report.md

 In addition, using HTTPS as our only mode of transfer across channels will prevent any potential leaks from HTML5 Web Storage during transfers.
 It also serves as a more efficient method to ensure traffic is encrypted instead of having to deploy encryption algorithms when transferring over unsecured HTTP routes.

-We will also be protecting our system by:
+We will be protecting our system by:
 1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
 1. Disallowing executables to be uploaded into the database.
 1. Using an anti-virus scanner to scan through image and video files that will be uploaded into the database.